 I love channel learning.
-It just makes sense and is completely and beautifully tied to the bottom line.
-Pure unadulterated learning for the sake of money.
+It just makes sense and it’s completely and beautifully tied to the bottom line.
+Pure, unadulterated learning for the sake of money.
 Two of my favorite things – learning and money.

-Let’s say you’re growing company and you have a sales team.
-You assess them, hire them, train them, let them ramp up and hope they can sell.
-If you are right, you have a producing salesperson and your company takes an incremental step forward.
+Let’s say you’re at a growing company that needs to build a sales team.
+You assess each candidate’s potential, hire them, train them, let them ramp up and hope they can sell.
+If you’re right, you’ll have salespeople who produce and your company will take an incremental step forward.

-If you are wrong, it takes six to nine months to find out and $100,000 for the effort of recruiting, hiring, salary and benefits – if you are lucky.
-Multiply that by 1000 or 2000 sales people and you have a lot riding on each hire.
+But if you’re wrong, and if you are lucky, it will take only 6-9 months to find out and $100,000 for the effort of recruiting, hiring, paying a salary and benefits for each salesperson.
+Multiply that by 1000 or 2000 team members, and you have a lot riding on each hire.

 What is a Channel?

-An organization’s channel partners can include resellers, value-added resellers, dealers, franchisees, distributors, developers — any third-party that represents your brand on your behalf.
-The channel acts in your stead.
-Channel partners sell your product, service your product and add additional services to support your product with end customers.
-A channel strategy allows you to put local experts on the street with your products and services without hiring them all, everywhere, in every language.
+An organization’s channel partners can include resellers, value-added resellers, dealers, franchisees, distributors, developers – any third-party sales professional that represents your brand on your behalf.
+The channel acts as an extension of your internal salesforce.

 What is Channel Learning?